 Galbatorix walked over to him and reached down to his shirt.
 He grabbed a hold of Eragon's collar and lifted him off the dirt a few inches.
 In a flash, Galbatorix brought his other arm around and punched Eragon in the face, knocking him back to the ground.
 Eragon's vision went dark for a moment, the noises around him sounding distant.
 As his senses came back he felt the king grasp his collar again, lifting him off the ground.
 Again, he was struck in the face, sending him crashing back.
 This time he heard a crack and could feel hot blood trickling down his face.
 The pain seemed to block everything else.
 Eragon felt a strong fist grasp his collar again, but this time was completely lifted off the ground until his toes barely touched.
 He cracked his eyes open and saw that he was face to face with Galbatorix.

-All of the sudden Eragon felt as though his mind was pierced with a knife.
+Eragon felt as though his mind was pierced with a sword.
 He immediately began to block out Galbatorix's intruding consciousness, but it was difficult.
-Galbatorix had honed his thoughts into such needle sharp points that it was impossible for Eragon to keep him from penetrating into his mind.
-Eragon cringed as he felt thousands of razor blades ripping through his thoughts.
+Galbatorix had honed his thoughts into such a needle sharp point that it was impossible for Eragon to keep him from penetrating into his mind.
+Eragon cringed as he felt a razor blade ripping through his thoughts.
 He tried everything he could, but he could not stop Galbatorix.
 Every time Eragon tried to block the king, the razor like thoughts would slice through his defenses and force Eragon farther back.
 A few more seconds of this and Galbatorix would overtake his mind and simply force him to swear his loyalty.